pegeler/eddington2/README.md

 larger datasets.

-It is also worth noting that with light modifications, it is possible to make a database schema so that row updates can calculate the new Eddington number in constant time.
+It is also worth noting that with light modifications, it is possible to make a database schema so that row insertions can calculate the new Eddington number in constant time.
 At the expense of adding an extra table or a few columns, the E number for new entries can be computed using a single row that captures the algorithm state at the previous iteration, rather than using a rider's entire history for